JiraJedi/jirajedi.github.io/_posts/jira-update-field-when-specific-comment-made.md

 toc: true
 beforetoc:
 ---
-## Use Case
+## User Story
-As a Product Owner, I would like when a comment is added to an issue, if it starts with a given value, its contents will be copied to a custom field
+As a Product Owner, I would like when a comment is added to an issue, if it starts with a given value, its contents will be copied to a custom field so that I can access information withoud digging through comments.

-### **Steps**:
+## How To Imo:

 1. Add your  _trigger_  (I suggest 'When Issue Commented')